 - 20 hours per week maximum (all hourly jobs combined).
 Exception: 40 hours over Thanksgiving, winter and spring breaks, and summer.

-- Although these are the hour limitations by law, the Work-Study dollar eligibility of the student will determine the average number of hours per week a Work-Study student can work before the Work-Study award is earned.
+- Although these are the hour limitations by law, the Work-Study dollar eligibility of the student will determine the average number of hours per week a Work-Study student can work before the Work-Study offer is earned.
 This may limit the average weekly work hours to less than the maximums listed above.
-The following example is for a student awarded $1,750 Work-Study per semester who is earning the minimum wage of $8.20/hour:
+The following example is for a student offered $1,750 Work-Study per semester who is earning the minimum wage of $8.20/hour:

 - The student can work an average of 9.7 hours per week during the 22-week fall period, which includes winter break ($8.20 x 9.7 hours x 22 weeks = $1,749.88)